ferdinandfrank/vue-forms/docs/index.md

 By default, every time the value of the input component changes, the value will be validated against the defined rules.
 To change this behavior, you can specify a value for the key `trigger` to define the activation of the validation check.
 The following values for 'trigger' are valid:
-- **input**: Triggered whenever the input's value is changed.
+- **input:** Triggered whenever the input's value is changed.
 [DEFAULT]
-- **change**: Triggered whenever the user is done editing an input's value.
+- **change:** Triggered whenever the user is done editing an input's value.
 [DEFAULT for `FormSelect` component]
-- **blur**: Triggered whenever an input field looses its 'focus' state.
+- **blur:** Triggered whenever an input field looses its 'focus' state.
-- **focus**: Triggered whenever an input gets focused.
+- **focus:** Triggered whenever an input gets focused.

-**Note**: If any of a form component's child input components is invalid due to the defined validation rules, the parent form can not be submitted.
+**Note:** If any of a form component's child input components is invalid due to the defined validation rules, the parent form can not be submitted.

 ### Examples
 We want to define that a value on the input is required and should contain at least 5 characters: